Introduction

 - There are specific concerns with iOS compatibility.
 PWAs have been supported on Apple devices since version 11.3.
 But some features are still unavailable (like Touch ID, Face ID, Bluetooth).

 - Legacy gadgets are problematic.
-PWAs are not properly supported by older mobile devices with obsolete web browsers.
+These apps are not properly supported by older mobile devices with obsolete web browsers.

-- PWAs cannot perform all of the functions that mobile apps can.
+- They cannot perform all of the functions that mobile apps can.
 Some device functionalities may be unavailable, and they are not as power efficient as natively designed apps.

 By definition, progressive web apps are a continuously evolving trend.
 As a result, new technologies and increased support from major platforms are constantly contributing to the expansion of PWAs.
 While an exact market share is difficult to quantify due to the vague definition of PWA, estimates based on Chrome web data place the current amount of PWA-like page loads at around 17%.

-Should You Use PWA in 2023 and Beyond?
+Should you use PWA in 2026 and beyond?

 If your product strategy necessitates rapid market entry and coverage of many platforms with a single codebase, the answer is positive.